yagoiroot/LLM-Query-Functions/README.md

 ### What is an API Key?

 An API key is a unique string of characters that authenticates your requests to a provider's servers.
 It is essentially a password that identifies you as an authorized user.
 Each provider issues its own key, and you will need a separate key for each provider you want to use.
-API keys are associated with a billing account: each query you make will incur a small cost based on the number of tokens processed.
+API keys are associated with a billing account: each query you make will incur a small cost based on the number of tokens processed (be careful, some models can be expensive).

 ### Obtaining API Keys